 Anyhow, I didn't have to worry about that with my friend, who stayed away, and then slept, remaining about as useful as a bilingual person can be keeping his mouth shut.

-And so I got to speak some Romanian with a friendly intelligent elderly gentleman who did not speak English.
+And so I got to speak some Romanian with an intelligent elderly gentleman who did not speak English.

 We stayed up late, talked and laughed, had a few beers and a little brandy.* ...